studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### How can I enroll for a course?

 In order to enroll for a course, you must send an application to the StudyATHome team.
-The application will be approved by the International Office of the home university and forwarded to the International Office of the host university, by e-mail.
+The application will be approved by the coordinators of the home university and forwarded to the coordinators of the host university, by e-mail.

 You can enroll for a course by clicking the ```Enroll Now``` button on the details page of the course.
 Then you will get to the [enrollment page](/courses/enroll/).
 At the enrollment page you will have to